 Note:/arcgis/home is the workspace directory and is different from the root directory home/arcgis.

-- Click Browse and browse to the file.
+- Click Choose file and browse to the file.

 - Select the file.